 King, a lightning-rod conservative Republican since first being elected to the House in 2002, is fighting McCarthy’s action, calling it “an unprecedented assault on my freedom of speech” and claiming the newspaper “mischaracterized” his comments.

-Former Vice President Dick Cheney condemned King’s alleged comments as “abhorrent” and suggested he should “find another line of work.”
+Rep. Liz Cheney (R-Wyo.) condemned King’s alleged comments as “abhorrent” and suggested he should “find another line of work.”

 Similarly, Senate Majority Leader Mitch McConnell (R-Ky.) said that if King “doesn’t understand why ‘white supremacy’ is offensive, he should find another line of work.”